Kakitsubata7/Spark/docs/syntax.md

 - Classes are **reference** types lives on the heap managed by **Reference Counting (RC)** or **Double Reference Counting (DRC)** if a class-level **cyclic** dependency is detected at compile-time.
 - Instance of class types (objects) will be released as soon as possible when the object is deemed safe to be removed by RC or DRC.
 - A class can extend from (only one) base class but implements multiple traits.
-- `@cstruct` annotation can be applied to classes to map the class to a C struct for FFI purpose.
+- `@cstruct` annotation can be applied to classes to map the class to a C struct for FFI purposes.
 For classes, `@cstruct` disallows dynamic dispatching and inheritance.

 #### Struct
 - Structs are **value** types that live on where they are created.